CANTON POLICE DEPARTMENT

 EQUAL EMPLOYMENT: All qualified applicants will receive consideration for appointment without regard to race, religion, color, national origin, sex, political affiliation, age, type of disability, or any other non-merit factor.

-Contact Canton Civil Service for any questions regarding the application process at (330) 489-3360.
+Contact Canton Civil Service at (330) 489-3360 with any questions regarding the application process.